-Across the College
+Across the college

-The curriculum in all subjects supports the development of literacy skills.
-All subject areas across the College start at least one lesson per week focusing on literacy skills such as spelling, grammar and punctuation, reading comprehension and writing.
+Many subject areas across the school will start at least one lesson per week focusing on literacy skills such as spelling, grammar and punctuation, reading comprehension and writing.
+Teachers have contextualised the activity so students are still engaged with subject specific material, while developing and enhancing their literacy skills.